parthibarajan-mr/Module20/README.md

 Can we predict which employees are likely to leave a company?

 #### Data Sources
 The data source for this is a Kaggle Dataset called [Employee Attrition](https://www.kaggle.com/datasets/HRAnalyticRepository/employee-attrition-data/data) which provides information regarding length of service, termination date, status (target variable), business unit, job title, department, city, and other information.

+#### Cleaning and Preparation
-It has about 49700 data points and is fairly clean data with no missing or unknown values.
+It has about 49700 data points and is fairly clean data with no missing or unknown values.Feature engineering to consolidate columns and update cities to represent populations.Dropped any duplicate values and dropped any unneeded columns

 #### Methodology
 For this analysis and to answer the research question, I utilized four models to evaluate and analyze which would provide the best accuracy and results.
 The four models include: